How To Join MBBA

 - Alerts to legal issues and how these will affect you

-- Local strategies for addressing unregulated home stays.
+- Local and statewide strategies for addressing unregulated home stays.

 We also work closely with national lodging organizations to:

 - Understand the impact of new federal regulations affecting our business

 - Develop and publicize initiatives to level the playing field across the country wherever unregulated home-sharing puts B&Bs at a disadvantage

 MBBA is also involved at the national level in the effort to change practices by Google that treat lodging businesses differently than other kinds of businesses.
 Meanwhile, we attempt to educate the traveling public to #BookDirect.
 See video.

 If you’ve been a B&B owner in Michigan, your business already has benefited from MBBA’s advocacy.